dmlc/xgboost/doc/parameter.rst

     list is a group of indices of features that are allowed to interact with each other.
     See tutorial for more information

-Additional parameters for `hist` tree method
+Additional parameters for `hist` and 'gpu_hist' tree method
 ================================================

 * ``single_precision_histogram``, [default=``false``]